-Azure HDInsight is one of the most popular services among enterprise customers for open-source Hadoop and Spark analytics on Azure.
-HDInsight (HDI) 4.0 is a cloud distribution of the Hadoop components from the Hortonworks Data Platform (HDP) 3.0.
+Azure HDInsight is one of the most popular services among enterprise customers for Apache Hadoop and Apache Spark.
+HDInsight 4.0 is a cloud distribution of Apache Hadoop components.
 This article provides information about the most recent Azure HDInsight release and how to upgrade.

-Hive low-latency analytical processing (LLAP) uses persistent query servers and in-memory caching to deliver quick SQL query results on data in remote cloud storage.
-Hive LLAP leverages a set of persistent daemons that execute fragments of Hive queries.
+Apache Hive low-latency analytical processing (LLAP) uses persistent query servers and in-memory caching.
+This process delivers quick SQL query results on data in remote cloud storage.
+Hive LLAP uses a set of persistent daemons that execute fragments of Hive queries.
 Query execution on LLAP is similar to Hive without LLAP, with worker tasks running inside LLAP daemons instead of containers.

 Benefits of Hive LLAP include:

-Ability to perform deep SQL analytics, such as complex joins, subqueries, windowing functions, sorting, user-defined functions, and complex aggregations, without sacrificing performance and scalability.
+Ability to do deep SQL analytics without sacrificing performance and adaptability.
+Such as complex joins, subqueries, windowing functions, sorting, user-defined functions, and complex aggregations.

 Interactive queries against data in the same storage where data is prepared, eliminating the need to move data from storage to another engine for analytical processing.

-Caching query results allows previously computed query results to be reused, which saves time and resources spent running the cluster tasks required for the query.
+Caching query results allows previously computed query results to be reused.
+This cache saves time and resources spent running the cluster tasks required for the query.

 Hive dynamic materialized views

-Hive now supports dynamic materialized views, or pre-computation of relevant summaries, used to accelerate query processing in data warehouses.
+Hive now supports dynamic materialized views, or pre-computation of relevant summaries.
+The views accelerate query processing in data warehouses.
 Materialized views can be stored natively in Hive, and can seamlessly use LLAP acceleration.

 Hive transactional tables

-HDI 4.0 includes Apache Hive 3, which requires atomicity, consistency, isolation, and durability (ACID) compliance for transactional tables that reside in the Hive warehouse.
+HDI 4.0 includes Apache Hive 3.
+Hive 3 requires atomicity, consistency, isolation, and durability compliance for transactional tables that live in the Hive warehouse.
 ACID-compliant tables and table data are accessed and managed by Hive.
-Data in create, retrieve, update, and delete (CRUD) tables must be in Optimized Row Column (ORC) file format, but insert-only tables support all file formats.
+Data in create, retrieve, update, and delete (CRUD) tables must be in Optimized Row Column (ORC) file format.
+Insert-only tables support all file formats.

 ACID v2 has performance improvements in both storage format and the execution engine.